Tours Daily: 10am

 Because, unlike the secretive French Quarter, you could see the trees and flowers around each mansion, the neighborhood is called the Garden District.
 They also thought to line the wide streets with shady live oaks that are green year round, therefore it’s cooler during our hot days/ Think of it as a developed neighborhood that is older than the Civil War.

 The only business in the Garden District is stately Commander’s Palace restaurant, therefore the neighborhood has little traffic and might be the most tranquil area in town.
 Many athletes, movie stars and celebrities in general have a residence here.
-A pleasant way to take our Garden District walking tour would be to take the Saint Charles streetcar up to Washington Avenue, where we meet every morning.
+A pleasant way to take our walking tour of the Garden District would be to take the Saint Charles streetcar up to Washington Avenue, where we meet every morning.

 Starting Location: